Breathe To Read

 What she didn't see coming was the help she received not only from the other expat teachers that befriended her, but the Bhutan people themselves.
 Some of her students taught her how to cook on her propane stove so she would stop eating just biscuts.
 Her students would come to her house at all hours around school - wanting to help, wanting to keep her company, and soon Jaime began to feel at home.
 She opened up her eyes to the beauty of the country around her and realized there was no where else on earth she wanted to be.

 I really liked this book.
 It is very well written and an intriguing read.
 I am always impressed with the teachers who take the leap to teach English in these very remote, third world areas, and fall in love with not only the area, but the people.
 I have read several of these stories for this challenge, and each one has been better than the last.
-I love to watch how real they explain the situation from the beginning - explaining exactly what it was like for them and how out of their depth they felt.
+I love to watch how real they explain the situation is from the beginning - explaining exactly what it was like for them and how out of their depth they felt.

 We moved to Switzerland two and a half years ago on a leap of faith.
 It was the biggest decision we have ever made for our family and we felt out of our depth for awhile living here.
 And this is one of the richest countries on the planet.
 We still struggle being outsiders here - I cannot imagine how it felt in a place like Bhutan.